 If your toddler is involved in the mealtime process, she will be more inclined to try the new foods that she helped prepare.
 Let your toddler help you pick out produce at the grocery store, let her help you stir the sauce or set the table, and let her pick out the utensils she wants to use.

 7. Set an Example

 If you sort and pick through your food and never try anything new, your child will quickly catch on and follow by example.
 Show your toddler how fun and delicious meals can be by sitting down as a family, eating the same thing, and trying new foods together.

 It can be tricky to get your toddler to try new foods, but meal-time doesn’t need to be a battle.
 With these 7 tips, you’re “picky eater” will soon be a “good eater.”
 You’ll be able to get healthy foods into your toddler without all the fuss, and you may even be able to enjoy eating out again.

 About the Author

-Jenny Silverstone is the mother of two, a coffee addict, and a mommy blogger.
+Jenny Silverstone is the mother of two, the author at Studyclerk, a coffee addict, and a mommy blogger.
 You can find her trying to pin the entire internet on Pinterest, or sharing her journey through motherhood, and giving little tips and tricks to become a more well-rounded parent on her blog MomLovesBest.com